-This sector plays an important role in the Swiss state so that its existence is guaranteed even by the Federal Constitution.
-Agriculture has not only the role of producing food but also fulfills the function of ensuring and maintaining the population of mountain areas.
-The total agricultural area amounts to 1.1 million hectares.
-The agricultural sector provides more than 50% of local plant products and almost entirely animal products.
-The livestock sector is the main supplier of basic products for domestic consumption and export.
+The Federal Constitution guarantees support for the agricultural sector owing to the immensely beneficial role that it plays in the economy of Switzerland.
+Agriculture not only plays the role of producing food but also ensures that the population of mountain areas is preoccupied and employed.
+The total agricultural area available amounts to 1.1 million hectares.
+The agricultural sector provides more than 50% of local plant products and almost all animal products.
+The livestock sub-sector is the main supplier of basic products for domestic consumption and export.

-In Switzerland, grain crops such as wheat and barley, root vegetables, sugar beet, and potatoes, as well as fruits, like apples and grapes (approximately 124 million liters of wine are produced annually in Switzerland), predominate in Switzerland.
-Dairy products, such as milk and world-famous Swiss cheeses, make up a significant part of agriculture incomes.
+Predominant agricultural produce in Switzerland includes wheat and barley, root vegetables, sugar beet, and potatoes, as well as fruits, like apples and grapes (amounting to about 124 million liters of wine annually).
+Dairy products, such as milk and globally acclaimed Swiss cheeses, make up a significant part of agricultural income.
 Milk production and livestock income provide more than two-thirds of the total agriculture value.
-Milk, butter, cheese, and chocolate are the top products that keep this sector in Switzerland.
+Milk, butter, cheese, and chocolate are the top products that keep this sector running profitably in Switzerland.

 Subsidies, part of Swiss policies on agriculture

-The progress of agriculture in Switzerland was ensured by subsidizing farmers.
+Subsidies extended to farmers have boosted the growth of the agricultural sector in Switzerland.
 According to a report made by the Organization for Economic Cooperation and Development, 56% of Swiss agricultural income comes from state subsidies.

-The high tariffs for everything imported and tariff quotas, limiting the number of goods that can be imported from a country apply to most products that were manufactured internally, thus being advantageous.
+The high tariffs for all imports and tariff quotas, limiting the number of goods imported goods externally, apply to most products manufactured internally.
+This provides many benefits to the country.

-Manufacturers, especially those in the alpine areas, have been and are constantly supported by the authorities.
+Manufacturers, particularly those in the alpine areas, have always received support from governmental authorities.
 Supporting the milk price is just one of the protectionist measures that make the product price remain significantly higher than in EU markets.

 Swiss protectionism on agricultural products

 Since 1993, Switzerland has reformed the agricultural sector due to the need to reduce the budget costs, as well as pressure from consumers and trade partners.
 Trade liberalization agreements have forced Switzerland to eliminate harsh import conditions, reduce export subsidies, revise agricultural tariffs, and reduce support for domestic producers.
-Consequently, the trend was to synchronize with EU regulations in the field.
+Consequently, the Swiss are now in synchrony with EU regulations in the field.

 The process of reforming agricultural policy began with a downturn in dairy prices.
 Reform culminated in 1998 when Parliament approved a new package of agricultural policy measures.
-According to the package, prices continued to be reduced, and direct payments to agricultural holdings were conditioned by the use of production methods, encouraged by organic farming.
+The package ensured continual drops in prices and conditioning of direct payments to agricultural holdings by the use of production methods, encouraged by organic farming.